Debt Collection – 4 Tips to Effective Debt Collection

 1. Ensure that adequate records are kept and monitor incoming payments on a regular basis

 You cannot measure what you cannot see.
 Adopting an effective strategy to deal with debtors is difficult, if not completely untenable, if proper records are not kept.
-Furthermore, a lost invoice, quotation or delivery note may well be that critical cog which could mean the difference between winning a case against a recalcitrant debtor, or suffering the injury of having a claim dismissed (which is often followed by the insult of having to pay the debtor’s legal costs).
+Furthermore, a lost invoice, quotation, or delivery note may well be that critical cog which could mean the difference between winning a case against a recalcitrant debtor or suffering the injury of having a claim dismissed (which is often followed by the insult of having to pay the debtor’s legal costs).

 2. Ensure that debt is collected timeously